gluonhq/cloudlink-enterprise-client/README.md

 ### Dependencies ###

-When your application is running inside a Java EE 8 environment, only a single maven dependency is required to use the CloudLink Enterprise Client.
+When your application is running inside a Java EE 8 environment, only a single maven dependency is required to use the CloudLink Enterprise Java SDK.
 When you are running inside a Java EE 7 environment, you need to explicitly provide an implementation of the Java API for JSON Binding as well.
 You can use [Yasson](https://github.com/eclipse/yasson), which is the reference implementation for JSON-B.